 Your audio device can become disabled automatically if you’re installing certain software.
-Therefore it’s important to check if the audio device is disabled.
+Therefore it’s essential to check if the audio device is disabled.
 To do that, follow these steps:

 Press Windows Key + X > Choose Device Manager > Expand the Sound, video, and game controllers category > Right-click on Audio Device > Click Enable from the menu.

-If the device is already enabled or the sound, video, and game controller option is missing, follow the steps below.
+If the device is already enabled or the sound, video, and game controller options are missing, follow the steps below.

 - Click Next to start the Add hardware wizard.